jeremygeiss/ESVrequest/README.md

 # ESVrequest
-request ESV passages from the API
+Use the API to request ESV bible passages for personal study.
+Just insert your API key.